el-iot/buffer-tree/README.md

 ```

 <h3>Highlight groups</h3>
-The plugin uses a highlight group ``BufferTreeFile`` to highlight files to make it easier to parse the relevant parts of the tree.
+The plugin uses a highlight group <code>BufferTreeFile</code> to highlight files to make it easier to parse the relevant parts of the tree.

 <h2>Contributing</h2>
 Please do!
 If you find the plugin useful then any contributions are welcome.
 Things that need doing:<br>